 Entering college, an aptitude test suggested two careers for me: “Chamber of Commerce Executive” and “Advertising Man.”
-Uninspired by both, I opted to be a drummer instead, Still, eleven years later, I ended up in advertising anyway.
-Maybe there’s something to those tests after all.
+I chose to be a drummer instead.
+Yet many years later I ended up in advertising anyway.
+Go figure.

-With the introduction of iMac at least eight months off, we set out to create a brand campaign.
-Think different was designed to remind the world what Apple stands for, re-inspire Apple employees and act as a foundation upon which we would launch amazing new products to come.
+This was a bleak time for Apple, which had not been profitable in years.
+In fact, it was near bankruptcy.
+With the introduction of iMac at least eight months off, and we set out to create a brand campaign.
+Think different was designed to remind the world what Apple stands for, re-inspire Apple employees and create a foundation upon which future technology would be launched.

-Steve’s first order of business when he returned the company was to create a computer that would embody Apple’s values.
-In the lab, it was simply called C1.
+Steve’s first order of business when he returned to the company was to create a computer that would embody Apple’s values.
+In the lab, it was called C1.

-Like all things in the world of Steve Jobs, every detail had to be perfect—starting with the name.
+Like all things in Steve’s world, every detail had to be perfect, starting with the name.
 Inexplicably, Steve was enamored with one name in particular: “MacMan.”
-The only way to talk him down was to go off and come up with something better.
+The only way to talk him down was to come up with something better.

 It didn’t happen immediately.
-Steve hated the name iMac in our first presentation, and only disliked it (a step up!) in our second presentation.
-Only after he had the name put onto a model, and shared it with his inner circle, did he agree to go with the i.
+Steve hated the name iMac in our first presentation, and disliked it in the second (a step up!).
+Only after he put the name on a model did he warm up to the idea.
+Design-wise, the short name looked terrific on the machine.

-I wish I could say we were all so smart that we knew how important that little i would be.
-But we did believe it was a foundational naming device that had some “potential.”
+I wish I could say we were all so smart that we knew how that little i would help change Apple’s fortunes.
+In debating with Steve, we could only say it had “potential” as a foundational naming device.
 Sure did.

-When people talk about Apple and the Super Bowl, 1984 is usually the main topic.
-The introduction of the Macintosh was a special moment in Apple history, and in advertising history as well—thought by many to be the best commercial ever made.
+When people talk about Apple and the Super Bowl, 1984 is the spot that comes to mind.
+Many believe it’s the best commercial ever made.

 My one-and-only Super Bowl spot was also for Apple.
 It wasn’t quite the game-changer that 1984 was.
 I include it here simply because it was so much fun to write and produce, and it came at a troubling moment in tech history.